MustafaSarikaya/PharmacyStore/README.md

 **Branch deliverable**: Deliverable 2 *(Domain)*

-**Note**:  While we have done everything we could to ensure our design stays consistent, there may still be some consistency issues in some realization diagrams and in the code; both are due to the time constraint.
-For the same reason, even though testStubs code was fully implemented, we could not fully finish implementing BDD testing.

 Project JDK: 19 (19.0.1; vendor: Oracle OpenJDK)<br>
 Language Level: 17<br>
 Gradle JVM: 17 (17.0.5; vendor: corretto)<br>